SafaObuz/PennApps25/README.md

-This is a simplified version of EgoLifter focused on stable Gaussian deletion functionality.
+This is a simplified version of EgoLifter focused on stable Gaussian editing (deletion, movement) functionality.

 https://github.com/facebookresearch/egolifter